 - Instant Pot Burrito Bowls

-- 3 pounds yellow onion peeled and sliced about ¼-inch thick
+- 3 pounds yellow onions peeled, sliced into ¼-inch thick slices

 - 3 cloves garlic minced